-Property is separated from a golf course by a major road (with traffic count greater than 5,000).
-The separation by a major road could also include a park, green space or walking trail.
+Property is separated from a golf course by a road with traffic counts greater than 5,000.
+The separation by the road could also include a park, green space or walking trail.

 Greenbelt influence

 A property is next to a strip of publicly accessible green space.